The-Randalorian/Dialegume/README.md

 7. Easy translating.
 8. Special text for key items or button names.
 9. Custom features via custom handlers.

+The name Dialegume comes from combining the words "dialog" and "legume".
+More specifically, "dialog" can also be spelled "dialogue".
+This looks like it would be said like "dia log you", which sounds like legume.
+Hence, Dialegume.

 ## How to